 JP Morgan forecasts euro zone recession as gas crisis looms

-LONDON, July 27 (Reuters) - The euro zone's looming gas crisis and Italy's political troubles will push the bloc into a mild recession and limit European Central Bank interest rate hikes, JPMorgan forecast on Wednesday.
+LONDON, July 27 (Reuters) - The euro zone's looming gas crisis along with Italy's renewed political troubles will push the bloc into a mild recession by early next year and limit European Central Bank interest rate hikes, JPMorgan has warned.

-The bank's economists cut their economic forecasts, predicting euro zone GDP growth to slow to 0.5% this quarter and and then contract 0.5% in both the fourth quarter and the first quarter of next year.
+The bank's economists cut their economic forecasts, predicting euro zone GDP growth would slow to 0.5% this quarter and then contract 0.5% in both the fourth quarter of this year and the first quarter of next year.
+Two consecutive quarters of contraction are the traditional definition of recession.

+"Our new forecasts assume gas prices at 150 euros/MWh" the bank said in note on Wednesday, adding that combined with strains like in Italy, it would add up to a 2% hit to euro zone GDP.

-They added that those higher prices would push up headline inflation by 1.2 percentage points in the near term although it would drop again next year due to the economy's negative reaction.
+The high gas prices would also push up headline inflation by 1.2 percentage points in the near term, although it would drop again next year due to the economy's negative reaction and thereby reduce the degree to which the ECB hikes rates.

-"We expect the ECB to deliver another 50 basis points of hikes by year-end," compared to 75 bps expected previously JPMorgan added.
+"We expect the ECB to deliver another 50 basis points of hikes by year-end," JPMorgan said, cutting it from a previous forecast of 75 bps in three instalments.

-"We now expect 25 bp in September and 25bp in October" removing an additional 25bp hike that had been forecast for December, the U.S. bank said.
+"We now expect 25bp in September and 25bp in October" the U.S. bank said, removing an additional 25bp hike that had been pencilled in for December.

+The recession call follows an IMF warning on Tuesday that both Europe and the United States would see virtually no growth next year if Russia cuts off Europe's gas supply completely and slashes its oil exports further.

+JPMorgan said its new 150 euros/MWh baseline gas price forecast - which is well below current prices of more than 200 euros TRNLTTFMc1, < TRNLTTFMc2> - likely required gas flows through Europe's main Nord Stream 1 pipeline to hold at around 40% of normal levels.

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))